-Fitness Trackers Aim To Improve The Health And Happiness of Zoo Elephants
+Fitness Trackers Aim To Improve The Health And Happiness Of Zoo Elephants

 Treatments

-Fitness Trackers Aim To Improve The Health And Happiness of Zoo Elephants

-Fitness Trackers Aim To Improve The Health And Happiness of Zoo Elephants
+Fitness Trackers Aim To Improve The Health And Happiness Of Zoo Elephants

 Fitness tracking is all the rage right now.
 If you want to, you can monitor your heart rate, count your footsteps and calories burned, and even monitor your sleep patterns, all by using devices that can fit around your wrist or in your pocket.
 But that's if you're human.
 Fresno Chaffee Zoo, in Fresno, Calif., is taking fitness tracking to a mammoth new level — part of a national project to guard the health and happiness of zoo elephants.